China Says lot Of Work To Be Done Before Ukraine Peace Summit Takes Place - UrduPoint

 China Says 'lot Of Work To Be Done' Before Ukraine Peace Summit Takes Place

-Beijing, (APP - UrduPoint / Pakistan Point News - 17th Apr, 2024) China said Wednesday that "a lot of work" would need to be done before a planned peace conference on the Ukraine war in Switzerland could take place, but did not say whether it would attend the meeting.
+Beijing, (APP - UrduPoint / Pakistan Point News - 17th Apr, 2024) China said Wednesday that "a lot of work" would need to be done before a planned peace conference on the Ukraine war could take place in Switzerland, but did not say whether it would attend the meeting.

 China and Russia have ramped up economic cooperation and diplomatic contacts in recent years, with their strategic partnership only growing closer since the invasion of Ukraine.